thatslifescience/github_dev/_posts/2018-04-23-Midnight-Snacks-Could-Be-the-Death-of-You-EDauster.md

 source-id: 1I9Jk3K-mjknjVzfLAiWDvmaGViHvDeWE6yOJUTJSUwE
 published: true
 ---
-**Title: **Midnight Snacks Could Be the Death of You

-**Author: **E. Dauster

-**Categories: **How it works

-**Keywords:** Health, Animal, Circadian, Diet

-**Teaser:  **What time you're eating may be more influential than what you’re eating, according to a collaborator of Nobel Prize recipients.

-**Featured photos: **Thumbnail image = Fig. 2

 Our circadian rhythms (our body's internal clock system) affect many different aspects of our lives, including susceptibility to health complications such as diabetes, obesity, and bipolar disorder [3].
 In fact, the impact of circadian rhythms on health is so great that the 2017 Nobel Prize in Physiology or Medicine was awarded to three scientists studying the topic.
 Drs.
 Jeffrey C. Hall, Michael Rosbash and Michael W. Young found three genes called "period" (Per), “timeless” (Tim), and “doubletime” (Dbt) that control our internal concept of what time to be awake and what time to sleep.
 They found that, in a fruit fly model, these genes contain the code for a protein that fly cells have a lot of during sleeping hours and break down during waking hours [3].
 Basically, they figured out how we determine when to be awake and when to rest without external cues such as daylight to tell us.

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/38118606934/in/dateposted-friend/" title="tls post 1"><img src="https://farm5.staticflickr.com/4581/38118606934_761e244696_z.jpg" width="640" height="450" alt="tls post 1"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>

-**Figure 1. **Genes Per, Tim, and Dbt work together to regulate our circadian rhythm every day.
+**Figure 1.** Genes Per, Tim, and Dbt work together to regulate our circadian rhythm every day.
 During the day, light activates cryptochrome (Cry), which degrades Tim, allowing Dbt to degrade Per.
 Therefore, Per and Tim stop blocking Clock (Clk) and Cycle (Cyc) transcription factor, resulting in mRNA transcription and subsequent protein formation during the day but not at night.
 Source: L.Sandieson

 Their collaborator, Dr. Joseph Takahashi, recently came to UMass to give a seminar talk about some similar studies he has conducted in mice.
 A major goal of Dr. Takahashi's is to determine **what factors most affect weight loss and life extension: the amount of calories you take in or when you eat them.**  To find the answers, he created several test groups of mice and compared their body weights over 18 months.